pkp/pkp-docs/admin-guide/3.4/en/troubleshooting.md

 It is difficult to prescribe exact steps towards setting proper file permissions, as so much depends on the server's operating system, web server, and PHP setup.

 In general, you want your permissions set such that your webserver can read and write (recursively) to the `config.inc.php` `files_dir`, and to `cache/`, and `public/`.
-Optionally, for added features and reduced security, you can enable write to `config.inc.php`, to `plugins/` and perhaps to the locale `.po` files.
+Optionally, for added features and reduced security, you can enable write to `config.inc.php`, to `plugins/` and perhaps to the locale `.xml` files.
 Your webserver should have read-only access to all other files and directories distributed in the package.

 Start by checking which server API PHP uses on your server.
 If OJS, OMP, or OPS is already installed, log in as Site Administrator, click "System Information", and at the bottom of the page, click "Extended PHP Information".
 Find the line that says "Server API".
 Depending on which API you are using (mod_php/SAPI or CGI/FastCGI), permissions should be set as follows.